mdabrowski1990/uds/docs/source/pages/knowledge_base/time_parameters.rst

 P2\ :sub:`Client`
 `````````````````
-P2\ :sub:`Client` is the time a client waits from transmitting a request until the start of the first
+P2\ :sub:`Client` is the time on the client side from transmitting a request until the start of the first
 response message (positive or negative, or *Response Pending* NRC 0x78).

 Timeout value:
   P2\ :sub:`Server_max` + △P2 (or greater)

+Error handling:
+  If P2\ :sub:`Client` timeout is exceeded, then the reception of
+  the :ref:`response message <knowledge-base-response-message>` shall be aborted.

 .. _knowledge-base-p2*-client:

 P2*\ :sub:`Client`
 ``````````````````
-P2*\ :sub:`Client` is the time a client waits after receiving a *Response Pending* negative response (NRC 0x78) until the next response is received.
+P2*\ :sub:`Client` is the time on the client side after receiving a *Response Pending* negative response (NRC 0x78) until the next response is received.

 Timeout value:
   P2*\ :sub:`Server_max` + △P2\ :sub:`response` (or greater)

+Error handling:
+  If P2*\ :sub:`Client` timeout is exceeded, then the reception of the :ref:`response message <knowledge-base-response-message>` shall be aborted.

 .. _knowledge-base-p3-client: